Magraz/manuel_agraz.github.io/_pages/about.md

   - /about.html
 ---

 Hi! and welcome to my website.
 My name is Manuel Agraz Vallejo, and I am a Mechatronics Engineer currently pursuing a MS in Robotics degree at Oregon State University.
 My research interests lie in the study of Legged Robot Locomotion and Reinforcement Learning.
+Feel free to check my portfolio and CV to learn more about what I do.

 <img src="images/me_with_robots.png" alt="Me with robots" style="border-radius: 10%;">